dmitrybykovsky/hudi/docker/README.md

 In ETL terminal:

-Ingest snapshot of `customer` table from Kafka into HDFS
+Ingest snapshot of `orders` table from Kafka into HDFS
 ```
-/var/hoodie/ws/docker/spark-sync.sh customers
+/var/hoodie/ws/docker/spark-sync.sh orders
 ```
 Note that
    * We delegated all the heavy lifting of upserts into HDFS to `HoodieDeltaStreamer`
    * We rely on `SchemaRegistryProvider` to extract schema information of topics from Schema Registry
-   * The data is ingested into `/user/hive/warehouse/customers` of HDFS
+   * The data is ingested into `/user/hive/warehouse/orders` of HDFS
-   * `kafka-source-postgres.properties` contains bunch of extra details.
+   * `kafka-source-postgres-orders.properties` contains bunch of extra details.
 Check it out
    * The storage type is COPY_ON_WRITE.
 Another option is MERGE_ON_READ.
 Refer to Hudi Documentation for more details

 You can use HDFS web-browser to look at the datasets